Request for Information

 Our goal is to make transferring to NU from Palomar as seamless as possible.
 We have a dedicated team of advisors ready to help you through the process.

 If you want to learn more about one of the NU programs available to Palomar students and graduates, please fill out the form to the right.
 An admissions advisor will contact you who can help you with this scholarship, education counseling, transferring credits, financial aid opportunities, and the admissions process.

 The RN to BSN program offers four- and eight-week courses, where students can focus on one class at a time while balancing school and their full-time jobs.
 Courses are offered online or on-site at the Palomar College Rancho Bernardo Location (upon WASC approval).
 Dual/bridge Enrollment classes are available to students with a 50% tuition reduction and about 47% tuition reduction as soon as you fully transfer to the RN-BSN at NU within a year of passing your NCLEX and earning your RN license.
 You’ll gain a foundation for professional nursing practice at the baccalaureate level to expand your clinical knowledge and further develop your critical thinking, communication, and therapeutic skills.

 *Subject to WASC approval and pandemic-related local State and Federal guidance.

 Benefits of an RN to BSN Degree

-The RN to BSN program at National University will help you build on the experiences you’ve had as a registered nurse, only further advancing your knowledge and skills.
+The RN to BSN program at National University will help you build on your experiences as a registered nurse, further advancing your knowledge and skills.

 * Source: U.S. Bureau of Labor Statistics, Employment Projections Program.

 We have a dedicated team of advisors ready to help you with this process.
-If you’re interested in pursuing your RN to BSN degree at National University, contact us today at [email protected] or (858) 206-9192.
+If you’re interested in pursuing your RN to BSN or BS in Cybersecurity degree at National University, contact us at [email protected] or (858) 206-9192.